acoli-repo/shallow-discourse-parser/README.md

 ## Software Requirements

-The parser runs on a Linux Environment.
+The parser runs on a Linux environment.

 Please install the following prerequisites in the given order:
 - python 2.7